xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/global_tab.md

 If speaking about product classes and product class attributes, the main purpose of the **Attributes** -> **Global** tab of a product details page is to give a store admin the tool to assign a product class to this particular product and to add it this way to a group of products that distinguish by properties.

-It's generally accepted that the respective product classes and their attributes are created beforehand via the **Classes & attributes** section (**Catalog > Classes & attributes**) as described in  because this is the most common way of product classes and product class attributes management.
+It's generally accepted that the respective product classes and their attributes are created beforehand via the **Classes & attributes** section (**Catalog > Classes & attributes**) as described in the {% link "Product Classes and Class-Attributes Management via the "Classes & Attributes" section" ref_2ydGVBck %} guide because this is the most common way of product classes and product class attributes management.

 However, if there is a need it's also possible to create a product class, assign it to a product and then add the necessary product class attributes to it directly in the **Attributes** -> **Global** tab of a product details page.